“Forge your own Reality!”

 The Digital Age has passed and the Virtual Revolution is in full swing.
 Realesque Incorporated’s magnum opus has taken the world by storm and millions are flocking to get a taste of the world’s most advanced Full Dive Virtual Reality game: Prism.

 Ryan Drake is one such individual, seeking to escape the mundane routine and the empty streets of modern life.
-And in Prism, the possibilities are practically endless, the only limit being one's own determination.
 But something sinister lurks behind the fantastical sword and spell facade.
 And the light can only blind one for so long before it gives way to the surrounding darkness.

 Cover - courtesy of TNLEgraphics (also known as Sunwalker).
 Check out his other works on DeviantArt.

 - Story Score

 - Character Score

 - Average Views :

 - Favorites :